philmayes/midi_maker/README.md

 Comments start with`;`.

 ## Definition Commands
 These create the building blocks of a composition.
+They can occur in any order.

 ### voice
 Format: `voice name=vname style=perc voice=high_tom volume=percussion`